Tub-to-Shower Conversion: Cost, Steps & Tips in the U.S.

 Do I need a permit?

-Plumbing changes (like moving the drain) often require a permit — check with your local building department.
+Plumbing changes like moving the drain often require one — check with your local building department first.